pilotmoon/popclipweb/site/guide/extensions.md

 ### Unsigned Extensions

-If you see an "Unsigned Extension" warning it means the extension is not from PopClip's developer.
+If you see an "Unsigned Extension" warning it means the extension runs code that has the potential to access files on your machine or access the internet, and is not from PopClip's developer.
 You will need to confirm whether you want to install the extension.

 ![](./media/shot-unsigned-warning.png#pref "Unsigned extension warning")